Due to maintenance, our website may be inaccessible this weekend between Saturday, December 7 at 10PM and Sunday, December 8 at 4AM.

 If you have any questions or concerns while our website is down, please email firstname.lastname@example.org and we will address your concern when our ticket office opens on Sunday, December 8 at 11AM.

 School of Theatre, Dance, and Performance Studies (TDPS) faculty and alumni will take part this weekend in the African Continuum Theatre Company's benefit cabaret "J's Jook Joint," a modern-day twist on the historical "jook joint" experience.
 TDPS professor Scot Reese will direct the production, and TDPS alumna Thembi Duncan (BA Theatre ‘09) is the Artistic Director.

-This post is by Lisa Driscoll, a Sophomore Vocal Performance and Broadcast Journalism double major.
+This post is by Lisa Driscoll, a Junior Vocal Performance and Broadcast Journalism double major.
 You can read more of her writing on her blog.

 It seemed for a moment as if everyone was holding their breath.
 Several minutes of silence passed until a woman slowly walked out onto the stage with her cane tapping next to her and a big smile on her face.
 “We’ve come this evening to bring you joy, happiness and positive vibrations,” she said.

 Staples’ musical journey started 63 years ago, launching her career with the family group The Staple Sisters.
 The music of the Staple Sisters and her solo music have shaped American culture and had particular impact during the Civil Rights Movement.

 This post is by Lauren Burns, a sophomore Multiplatform Journalism and History double major.